zzag/kwin-effects-yet-another-magic-lamp/README.md

-# Yet Another Magic Lamp (YAML)
+# Yet Another Magic Lamp

 ![Screenshot](doc/Screenshot.png)

 [Demo](https://www.youtube.com/watch?v=BR4bUwFZDS8)

-YAML is a window minimize animation for KWin.
+Yet Another Magic Lamp is window minimization effect for KWin.
 Whenever a window is minimized, it'll get sucked down into the dock/panel.
 The main difference between this effect and the one shipped with KWin is that this effect is more "curvy".
-In addition to that, YAML works correctly with weird setups (e.g. the panel is between screens) and has more configuration options.
+In addition to that, this effect works correctly with weird setups (e.g. the panel is between screens) and has more configuration options.

 This is mostly eye-candy stuff.
 If you want to be more productive, consider using another window minimize animation (e.g. [Scale](https://store.kde.org/p/1267839/), etc).